Garmeh, Isfahan

-Garmeh (گرمه; also known as Garmāb) is a village in Nakhlestan Rural District, in the Central District of Khur and Biabanak County, Isfahan Province, Iran.
-At the 2006 census, its population was 244, in 69 families.
+Garmeh (گرمه) (Note: Also known as Garmāb) is a village in Nakhlestan Rural District of the Central District in Khur and Biabanak County, Isfahan province, Iran.

+Demographics

+Language

 The native language of Garmeh is Garmei.
 Together with Khuri, Farvi, and Iraji, it is classified as a variety of Baiabanaki, which is a distinct subgroup of Western Iranian languages.

+Population

+At the time of the 2006 National Census, the village's population was 244 in 69 households, when it was in the former Khur and Biabanak District of Nain County.
+The following census in 2011 counted 188 people in 71 households, by which time the district had been separated from the county in the establishment of Khur and Biabanak County.
+The rural district was transferred to the new Central District.
+The 2016 census measured the population of the village as 252 people in 100 households.